tesshamzeh/dbt_data_modeling/README.md

 - For the `plans` data, I assumed that the `monthly_price` values are the **only** prices these plans have ever had, and that this list of plans is exhaustive.
 - For the `subscriptions` data, I assumed a null `end_date` meant the subscription was still active.
 - For calculating **all** reporting metrics, if a customer's subscription was active at least one day in a month, they counted as an active customer for that month.
 This is something I would alter to be more reflective of real-world conditions if I had more time (see [Proposed Next Steps](#proposed-next-steps) section).
 - I assumed there would be at least one active subscription in the dataset to establish the reporting window.
-With more time, I would instead generate a fixed calendar spine through the current date.”
+With more time, I would instead generate a fixed calendar spine through the current date.

 ### Design Choices